Above rail services

 Information for railway employees about train movements and changes outside of regular timetabled operations.

 Location at the end of a railway or tramway line.

 Electrical circuit passing through rails which detects trains and other railway or tramway vehicles.
 The circuit facilitates the operation of signals, level crossings and other equipment.

-Total length in kilometres of all tracks in a section or network of railway or tramway lines; for example, a 20 km section of double track railway line would equal 40 track km.
+Total length in kilometres of all tracks in a section or network of railway or tramway lines; for example, a 20 km section of double track would equal 40 track km.
 See also Route kilometres.

 Multiple Unit train vehicle that does not have motors.
 See also Motor car, Power car.